clebin/SpectrumAssetMaker/README.md

 * Don't leave gaps in the middle of tilesets as this will cause errors.

-* This tool is work-in-progress.
+* This tool is work-in-progress and features are currently in flux.